M4FC: a Multimodal, Multilingual, Multicultural, Multitask Real-World Fact-Checking Dataset: Related work

 \subsection{Real-world multimodal AFC datasets}

-Real-world datasets, summarized in Table \ref{tab:literature-review}, collect claims from fact-checking articles.
-Because human fact-checking is time-intensive, limited articles are available, and real-world datasets are smaller than synthetic ones.
-They also often lack true claims \citep{10.1145/3477495.3531744}, as fact-checkers prioritize articles about false claims.
+Real-world datasets contain real claims published on the web and fact-checked by humans.
+They are summarized in Table \ref{tab:literature-review}.
+Because human fact-checking is time-intensive, real-world datasets are smaller than synthetic ones.
+They also often lack true claims \citep{10.1145/3477495.3531744}, as fact-checkers prioritize writing articles about false claims.
 To compensate, many datasets sample image-caption pairs from reputable news outlets and treat them as true claims \citep{10.1145/3123266.3123454, zlatkova-etal-2019-fact,aneja2023cosmos,10.1145/3539618.3591896}.
-However, this introduces a distribution mismatch \citep{10.1145/3477495.3531744}, as the content, resolution, and topics of news images may differ from those in online misinformation.
-Existing datasets cover one or two claim languages and provide labels for one task: verdict prediction.
-Exceptions include 5Pils \citep{tonglet-etal-2024-image}, which addresses the task of image contextualization, and 5Pils-OOC \citep{tonglet-etal-2025-cove}, which covers both tasks.
-Many datasets gather evidence via reverse image search (RIS) \citep{zlatkova-etal-2019-fact,tonglet-etal-2024-image} or by querying a search engine \citep{10.1145/3539618.3591896,papadopoulos2024verite,cao2025averimatecdatasetautomaticverification}.
-To ensure realistic evaluation, evidence written by fact-checking organizations or published after the claim date should be excluded, a filtering step applied by some datasets \citep{zlatkova-etal-2019-fact,tonglet-etal-2024-image,cao2025averimatecdatasetautomaticverification}.
-However, this cannot prevent the risk that leaked evidence are part of the pre-training corpus of MLLMs \citep{xiao2025xfactacontemporaryrealworlddataset}.
+However, this introduces a distribution mismatch \citep{10.1145/3477495.3531744}, as the content and resolution of news images, and the writing style of their captions, may differ too much from real-world misinformation.
+Most existing datasets cover one or two claim languages and provide labels for only one task: verdict prediction.
+Many datasets gather evidence via reverse image search (RIS) \citep{zlatkova-etal-2019-fact,tonglet-etal-2024-image} or by querying a search engine \citep{cao2025averimatec}.
+To ensure a realistic setting and preventing the ground truth from leaking in the evidence set, i.e., evidence leakage, several datasets exclude evidence written by fact-checking organizations or published after the claim date \citep{zlatkova-etal-2019-fact,tonglet-etal-2024-image,cao2025averimatec}.

 M4FC addresses several limitations of existing datasets.
 By gathering data from 22 fact-checking organizations from around the world, it covers 10 languages and is geographically diverse.
-Furthermore, M4FC includes six tasks, allowing for the combination of intermediate tasks with verdict prediction and aligning multimodal AFC research more closely with human fact-checking practices.
+Furthermore, M4FC includes six tasks, aligning multimodal AFC more closely with human fact-checking practices.